 Macroeconomic factors are not just for the government and policymakers.
 It is equally essential for businesses to assess macroeconomic factors.
 These factors can cause market fluctuations and impact businesses immensely.
 Thus during economic shifts, companies can make informed decisions and avoid crises.
 So, entrepreneurs and business owners who wish to scale up their companies without worrying about sudden economic upheavals should thoroughly understand macroeconomic factors.

-For businesses that are capital-intensive or whose functioning depends a lot on credit, the interest rate is a critical macroeconomic factor to evaluate.
+For capital-intensive businesses whose functioning depends a lot on credit, the interest rate is a critical macroeconomic factor to evaluate.
 Finance is the lifeblood of business, and to ensure smooth operations, companies need to keep a tab on interest rates.
 If the interest rate is high, the owner has to pay a higher amount, and vice versa.
 If a business owner is not prepared for the fluctuations in interest rates and the trade cycle, he can put his venture into a risky financial state.

 Unemployment impacts a business in various ways.
 Companies may have difficulty selecting the right resources for the job due to insufficient applicants on the supply side.
-However, your hiring cost reduces, and you can offer a competitive salary as well.
+However, your hiring cost reduces, and you can offer a competitive salary.
 On the demand side, it might see a slump due to less consumer spending.
 When consumers lose their jobs, they have less disposable income for discretionary spending.
 So while businesses may enjoy lower recruitment costs, they might also see a drop in revenue.

 Inflation refers to the rising prices of goods because of the economy’s high cash supply and consumers’ willingness to pay higher prices for the same amount of goods and services.
 Whichever industry the business functions in, inflation is sure to impact it.
 When prices of goods increase, a country’s ability to buy those items declines.
 At the same time, a business has to charge more from its customers.
 In contrast, when the prices of goods and services decline, it is called deflation.
 In this phase, the customer’s purchasing power is higher, and they can buy an increased number of goods and services.
-Hence, businesses must follow the trends leading to changes in inflation rates and deflation.
+Hence, businesses must follow the trends leading to inflation rates and deflation changes.